 Krista Rust had life figured out, working with high tech companies as an electrical engineer.
 From projects on coral reefs to putting research balloons into the stratosphere, her work was rewarding and exciting.
+Then, one day, she went mountain biking.

 Soon she was traveling the world on race circuits.
 Her life as an engineer faded, and the life of a professional mountain biker took over her world.